vEnhance/web.evanchen.cc/input/latex-style-guide.md

    This means `||` MUST NOT be used in place of `\parallel`, or `.` in place of `\cdot`, etc.

-10. For single-line display math, double dollar signs MUST NOT be used;
+10. For single-line display math, double dollar signs MUST NOT ever be used;
     the use of `\[ ... \]` instead is REQUIRED.
     Inserting newlines after `\[` and before `\]` is OPTIONAL;
     if the newline is not included there MUST be a space instead.